Chapter 7 - General Finance Provisions

 - Responding to any misuse of the card by cardholder.

-- Ensuring closure of purchasing card at time of employee's separation from employment or removal of purchasing card authority.
+- Ensuring closure of purchasing card at the time of the employee’s separation from employment or removal of purchasing card authority.

-Subpart C. Audit.
+Subpart D. Audit.
 The college, university or system office shall conduct periodic reviews for proper card use.
 Purchasing card records are subject to audit from time to time.

 Date of Implementation: 1/18/02,